Azkii/HolyArray/app/(main)/slides/codeExample/arrayInDistress/content.md

 const array = []
 array.push(4)

-// The integer 2 is added to the array.
+// Integer 2 is added to the array.
 // Since it's also a small integer (Smi), the element kind remains PACKED_SMI_ELEMENTS. array.push(2)
 ```